MohamedKari/blog.mkari.de/content/posts/spark-on-k8s.md

 However, for the moment, let's go with the original setup where typing `realpath $(which spark-submit)` on the will show the path to the same Spark distribution that was built into the Spark Base image.
 While Spark itself is written in Scala and compiled to bytecode that is always executed in a JVM, PySpark is a Python application that exposes a Python API wrapping the Java API used to communicate with the JVM.
 It is essential that not only the driver's and executor's Spark environment in terms of version and dependencies match, but also the Python environment.

-So, let's add the juypter and notebook dependencies to the `env.yml`:
+So, let's add the jupyter and notebook dependencies to the `env.yml`:
 ```sh
 # We use the env.yml for the developer machine's environment,
 # and in the Spark App image.